Build System

 `benchmark` (needs build) — Restores the cached benchmark baseline JSON from main, runs all benchmarks with JSON output, and posts a collapsible comparison comment on the PR grouped by file.
 Each file section shows the cached baseline and PR opsPerSec point estimates side by side, with each point estimate carrying its min/max ops/sec range in brackets.
 Classification uses range overlap: fully above the baseline range is an improvement, fully below is a regression, and overlapping ranges are treated as unchanged noise.
 Percentage deltas are still shown as secondary context, and files with significant changes are auto-expanded.
 If no baseline exists, shows results without comparison.

 `test262` (needs build, non-blocking) — Checks out tc39/test262 at the pinned SHA, runs bun scripts/run_test262_suite.ts --suite-dir test262-suite --mode=bytecode --jobs=2 --output=test262-results.json, and uploads the JSON report.
 Failing tests do not fail the job.
 The downstream test262-comment job (if: always()) restores the most recent test262-baseline- cache entry from main, then bun scripts/run_test262_suite.ts --comment test262-results.json <baseline> builds the markdown body and the workflow posts/updates a comment using marker <!-- test262-results -->.
 The comment shows a per-category breakdown (built-ins, harness, intl402, language, staging) with Δ-vs-main columns when a baseline is cached, an "Areas closest to 100%" sub-table, and a collapsible per-test delta list.
+PR CI does not generate or upload the full-corpus test262 profile artifact.

-`cli` (needs build) — Runs CLI behavior smoke tests via Bun (scripts/test-cli.ts, scripts/test-cli-lexer.ts, scripts/test-cli-parser.ts, scripts/test-cli-config.ts, scripts/test-cli-apps.ts). test-cli-apps.ts includes GocciaScriptLoaderBare coverage for stdin, -, file input, CLI-local print, module source type, absence of runtime globals, and --mode=interpreted|bytecode (both values plus invalid-value rejection).
+`cli` (needs build) — Runs CLI behavior smoke tests via Bun (scripts/test-cli.ts, scripts/test-cli-lexer.ts, scripts/test-cli-parser.ts, scripts/test-cli-config.ts, scripts/test-cli-apps.ts). test-cli-apps.ts includes GocciaScriptLoaderBare coverage for stdin, -, input files, CLI-local print, module source type, absence of the loader runtime profile, and --mode=interpreted|bytecode (both values plus invalid-value rejection), plus GocciaSandboxRunner coverage for seed config imports, inline text/base64 files, virtual fs, $, shared and child-sandbox runScript / shell goccia, bytecode mode, and diff output.

 FPC is only installed once per platform in the build job.
 In ci.yml, the test, benchmark, cli, TOML, JSON5, and test262 conformance jobs reuse the pre-built binaries and artifacts from that job; in pr.yml, the test, benchmark, test262, and cli jobs do the same.